The penitential season of lenT

 The Great Vigil of Easter

 The Great Vigil of Easter is an ancient tradition that moves worshippers, literally and symbolically, from darkness to light.
 The service includes readings, baptisms, confirmations, and the return of "Alleluia!"
 Bishop Scharf will preside at this service.
+Incense will be used.
 Nursery care will be available.

 Easter Sunday